lextoumbourou/notes/ud359-intro-to-data-science/lesson-5-mapreduce.md

     1. Mapper emits key-value pairs to standard out
     2. Data is shuffled and sent to reducer
     3. Reducer processes the data
+* Map reduce ecosystem
+    * Hive
+        * Run map-reduce through SQL-like language
+    * Pig
+        * Write queries in a procedural language
+        * "Split your data pipeline" (what?)
+        * Can do joins between datasets